w3sherpa/setupfiles/SSL-Cofig.md

     `sudo nano sherpaticket.key` and copy paste the key content `sudo nano www_sherpaticket_com_chain.crt` and copy past the crt content

+3. `Make sure port forwarding on both 80 and 443 on router for home servers`

 server {
     listen 443 ssl;